talestonini/dockervim/README.md

 # Dockerised Neovim

 Ubuntu base image containing my dev text editor settings, with basic tooling for Java and Scala.

-This is essentially the automation of settings found in these websites:
+It is essentially the automation of settings found in these websites:
 - [Metals in Vim](https://scalameta.org/metals/docs/editors/vim.html)
 - [coc-metals](https://github.com/scalameta/coc-metals)